-For example, because of the coronavirus crisis, the airline stocks, cruise stocks and hotel stocks have gone down significantly.
+For example, because of the coronavirus crisis, airline stocks, cruise stocks, and hotel stocks have gone down significantly.

-When you buy market index ETFs such as S&P 500, you are buying these stocks too.
+When you buy market index ETFs such as the S&P 500, you are buying these stocks too.

-This is because that’s the only way to get much higher than average investment returns.
+This is because I think that’s a better way to get much higher than average investment returns.

-Now, let’s look at the performance of Rule Breakers compared against the S&P 500, as of 5 Sep 2023.
+Now, let’s look at the performance of Rule Breakers compared to the S&P 500, as of 5 Sep 2023.

-In terms of investment strategy, there is a key difference between the Motley Fool Stock Advisor and Rule Breakers.
+Regarding investment strategy, there is a key difference between the Motley Fool Stock Advisor and Motley Fool Rule Breakers.

 “A high growth stock is a stock of a company that is expected to increase its earnings at a faster rate than the average company within the same industry.”

-These stocks are not the well-known blue-chip stocks (e.g. Apple and Google), but little known stocks that have great potential to be the market leader in the future.
+These stocks are not well-known blue-chip stocks (e.g. Apple and Google), but little-known stocks that have great potential to be the market leader in the future.

 Think “Amazon” and “Netflix” that was recommended by Motley Fool Rule Breakers many years ago.

-Here are more examples of high growth stocks that were picked by David Gardner and his investment team:
+Here are more examples of high-growth stocks that were picked by Rule Breakers‘ investment team: